 Minimalism, simplicity, and functionality.
 These are the characteristics of the ever-popular Scandinavian design, which never seems to go out of style in interior design.

 Using a mix of natural materials, textures, soft hues and minimal furniture, the Scandinavian interior design is favoured for its warm and inviting homely atmosphere.

 Want to create that Nordic look for your house but not sure how?
 Our interior designers from IN-EXPAT have shared these 10 tips on how to incorporate those Scandinavian vibes into your house (featuring our Ryokan Modern project)!

 Most Scandinavian houses tend to enjoy as little as seven hours of daylight in a day.
-It’s no wonder that Scandinavian interior design principles revolves around the use of this temporary luxury.
-Natural lighting not only to help produce a cosy and inviting feeling but it is also less intense than artificial lighting.
+It’s no wonder that Scandinavian interior design principles revolve around the use of this temporary luxury.
+Natural lighting not only helps produce a cosy and inviting feeling but is also less intense than artificial lighting.

 We recommend keeping any windows sheer and translucent to let in as much light as possible.
 And if you cannot withstand the intense tropical sunlight, then opt for modern lighting fixtures such as wall sconces and pendant lamps instead.
 You can also install curtains made up of light fabrics such as linen and sheer to reduce excess heat while still allowing light in.

 2. Think light, muted colours (with a pop of colour!)

 Because winters tend to be long and dark in Northern Europe, Scandinavian designs are often cloaked in a bright neutral colour palette.
 Think hues of white, grey and beige which create a clean and soothing effect to the space.
 These bright colours also help to create the illusion of a larger space as they help to reflect more light.